Technigo/project-auth/pull_request_template.md

 Things I'd like to have clarified or explained in more detail:

 - As mentioned in the README we do still have one error which we don't know exactly what it means.
-Would be great to get some more explantion on this :)
+Would be great to get some more explanation on this :)

 "index.js:1 Warning: Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function. in LogIn (at App.js:43)"